-Figure: Limit Utilisation Market Price Risk 2016
+Figure 3: Limit Utilisation Market Price Risk 2017

-The Figure shows the moderate risk potential arising from trading activities.
-The Bank's trading book defined for regulatory purposes is dominated by classical equity positions.
+Figure 3 shows the moderate risk potential arising from trading activities.
+The Bank's trading book defined for regulatory purposes is dominated by traditional equity positions.
 Optional products play a subordinate role and concentrate especially on the foreign exchange segment.
 Plain vanilla products predominate here.
 Compared with the results achieved by the trading units, a beneficial risk/reward ratio is indicated.
 The largest portion of the allocated value-at-risk limits relates to sales operations, which are allocated to the trading book to meet regulatory requirements.
 These activities are not proprietary trading as such, as this segment more frequently handles orders for institutional clients.

 The quality of the value-at-risk forecasts is checked and analysed over time using a daily back-test, during which the forecast on the subsequent trading day is compared against the actual changes in value of the positions.
-The fact that only one back-testing outlier (triggered by market movements in advance of the Brexit referendum) was observed again in the current reporting period at the overall portfolio level reflects the conservatism in the parameterisation of our models.
+The fact that only one back-testing outlier was observed repeatedly in the current reporting period at the overall portfolio level reflects the conservatism in the parameterisation of our models.

-The following Figure shows the progression of the daily back-testing results of the past financial year over time.
+Figure 4 shows the progression of the daily back-testing results of the past financial year over time.